 George Vass has made over thirty-five successful recordings of opera, orchestral and choral music for the Dutton Epoch, Champs Hill, Guild, Lyrita, Naxos, Resonus Classics, SOMM and Toccata Classics labels.
 His rapidly growing discography includes music by William Alwyn, Richard Rodney Bennett, Elgar, Delius, Stephen Dodgson, Handel, Joseph Holbrooke, Holst, Michael Hurd, Thomas Hyde, John Joubert, Kenneth Leighton, Elizabeth Maconchy, William Mathias, David Matthews, John McCabe, Cecilia McDowall, Stephen McNeff, Paul Patterson, Purcell, Susie Self, Tovey, Vaughan Williams and Warlock.

 He has held the post of Artistic Director to the Presteigne Festival since 1992, having also served the Hampstead and Highgate Festival from 2004 until 2009 in a similar capacity.
-He is founder Artistic Director of Nova Music and is currently Music Director of the Bushey Symphony Orchestra, City of Canterbury Chamber Choir and St Albans Choral Society.
+He is founder Artistic Director of Nova Music and is currently Music Director of the Bushey Symphony Orchestra and St Albans Choral Society.

 In his dual career as conductor and festival director, George Vass maintains a strong interest in the performance and promotion of contemporary music.
 Over the last twenty-five years he has commissioned and premiered a variety of new works from leading composers including Sally Beamish, Martin Butler, Gabriel Jackson, David Matthews, John McCabe, Cecilia McDowall, Paul Patterson, Robert Saxton, Peter Sculthorpe, Huw Watkins and Hugh Wood.